Skip to main content

 • L1 (Rule-Based): 7 threat families based on regex rules

-• L2 (ML-Based): 15 threat families from neural classifier
+• L2 (ML-Based): 14 threat families from neural classifier (plus “benign” as a classification output)

 L1: Rule-Based Families